Authorised Capital and Paid-up Share Capital

-But, with the Companies Amendment Act 2015, there is no minimum limit or requirement of paid up capital of the Company.
-That means now Company can be formed with even Rs.
+But, with the Companies Amendment Act 2015, there is no such requirement regarding the minimum paid up capital of the Company.
+Due to such amendment a company can now be incorporated with even Rs.
 10,000 or less as paid up capital.

 Registrar of Companies (ROC) needs to be updated with, in case of any alteration in the Authorised Capital and Paid-Up Share Capital.
-The rectified details will then be recorded in the Companies Master Data of the Ministry of Corporate Affairs (MCA) that can be viewed by the public.
+The rectified details will then be recorded in the Master Data of companies on Ministry of Corporate Affairs (MCA) site that can be further viewed by the public